-Ken Tyler begins his second year as Director of Athletics at the University of Mary Washington.
+Ken Tyler is beginning his fourth year as Director of Athletics at the University of Mary Washington.
 Tyler had an eventful first year in 2012-13, overhauling many aspects of the department, and leading the Eagles to the 2012-13 Capital Athletic Conference all-sports award.
+In his second year, the Eagles won five CAC Championships, with men's basketball advancing to and hosting the "sweet 16" and "elite eight" rounds of the NCAA Tournament at a sold-out Anderson Center.
+UMW also hosted its first-ever gala in 2014, with Redskin greats Darrell Green, DeAngelo hall, and Alfred Morris, on a celebratory evening that raised over $40,000 for UMW Athletics.

 "I am impressed by Ken's experience, his enthusiasm and his ideas on how to advance our athletic program going forward", says UMW President Richard V. Hurley.